Quantum Computational Unpredictability Entropy and Quantum Leakage Resilience: Alternating Extraction with Quantum Leakage

 Let us formally define the process of alternating extraction under bounded quantum leakage in the Only Computation Quantum Leaks model The process of alternating extraction under bounded quantum leakage in the Only Computation Quantum Leaks model is formally specified in~\cref{fig:Alternating_ext}.

-First, we need to show that our quantum leakage model preserves the quantum Markov chain condition.
-That is, assuming that $A,B$ are independent conditioned on the state of the adversary and the environment, we will show they remain independent under alternating bounded quantum leakage channels.
+First, we show that the quantum leakage model preserves the quantum Markov chain condition.
+That is, assuming that~$X,Y$ are independent, conditioned on the state of the adversary and the environment, we show they remain independent under alternating bounded quantum leakage channels.
 This result can be viewed as a quantum analog of~\cite[Lemma 2]{DP08LeakageResilientStandard}, which shows that classical leakage from one source in the classical OCL model preserves conditional independence.
-In the protocol described in~\cref{fig:Alternating_ext}, we show that $\lambda$-bounded quantum leakage applied to one side of a tripartite system maintains the quantum Markov chain structure with the environment and, thus, preserves also conditional independence.
-We will split the proof into the two stages of the leakage channel.
+In the protocol described in~\cref{fig:Alternating_ext}, we show that $\lambda$-bounded quantum leakage applied to one side of a tripartite system maintains the quantum Markov chain structure.
+We split the proof into the two stages of the leakage channel.
 First, in~\cref{lemma:CPTP_on_E_preserves_markov} we show that isometric operations on the state of the adversary and the environment preserve the Markov chain structure.
 Following that, in~\cref{lemma:markov_preservation_leakage_L} we show that leakage from one source that only modifies a new register $L$, preserves the quantum Markov chain structure.
-Note that the existence of isometry and auxiliary register as described in~\cref{altext_dilation_isometry_step} of the protocol in~\cref{fig:Alternating_ext} is guaranteed by Stinespring dilation theorem(\cref{lem:StinespringDilatio}).
+Note that the leakage map described in~\cref{altext_dilation_isometry_step} of the protocol in~\cref{fig:Alternating_ext} decomposes into an isometry on $E_{i}R_{i}$ and a leakage step that only modifies~$L_{i}$.

-\begin{lemma}[Markov Chains with Isometries on $ER$] Let $\rho_{ABE_iR_i}$ be a ccqq-state such that
+\begin{lemma}[Markov Chains with Isometries on $ER$] Let $\rho_{XYE_iR_i}$ be a ccqq-state such that

 Let $\phi : \cS_{\circ}(E_iR_{i}) \to \cS_{\circ}(E'_{i}R'_{i})$ be an isometry.
-Denote, $\rho_{ABE'_i R'_i} := (\1_{AB} \otimes \psi_{E_{i}R_{i}\to E'_{i}R'_{i}})(\rho_{ABE_iR_i})$, then:
+Denote, $\rho_{XYE'_i R'_i} := (\1_{XY} \otimes \phi_{E_{i}R_{i}\to E'_{i}R'_{i}})(\rho_{XYE_iR_i})$, then:

 \end{lemma}